liamabrahams/acf-css-gradient-picker/README.md

 == Installation ==

 1. Copy the `acf-css-gradient-picker` folder into your `wp-content/plugins` folder
-2. Activate the css-gradient-picker plugin via the plugins admin page
+2. Activate the acf-css-gradient-picker plugin via the plugins admin page
 3. Create a new field via ACF and select the css-gradient-picker type
 4. Read the description above for usage instructions